About Me

 Hello!

-I am an Assistant Teaching Professor (LPSOE) in the Computer Science department at UC Santa Barbara.
+I am an Assistant Teaching Professor in the Computer Science department at UC Santa Barbara.
 I primarily teach undergraduate courses in Computer Science, mentor students, and engage in research in CS education, computational social science, and in data & information science.

 I earned my Ph.D. in Information Science at Rutgers University from the School of Communication and Information (SC&I) in 2018.
 I also have an MS in Electrical and Computer Engineering from USC Viterbi.
 I previously had a career of many years in the tech industry as an engineer and manager.